Intermediate to Advanced OPEN

 Time Commitment & Schedule

-Each week is structured around three things: what you'll cover, what capability you'll walk away with, and the concrete deliverable that moves you toward the final capstone.
+Each module is structured around three things: what you'll cover, what capability you'll walk away with, and the concrete deliverable that moves you toward a working system of your own.
+Work through them in any order, at any pace.

 Cadence